Spiced Pear and Apple Cider Reduction Dressing

 FAQ

-- It tastes too sweet, how do I fix it?
+- The dressing tastes too sweet; how do I bring it back in balance?

 Serving Suggestions